 In Wales, too many young carers continue to feel lonely and isolated and this is having a negative impact on their mental health and wellbeing.

-So, this year, for Young Carers Awareness Day, Carers Trust Wales will be supporting the #CareForMeToo campaign by working with our Youth Council and Network Partners to raise awareness with decision-makers and professionals about the importance of supporting young carers to live healthy and fulfilling lives.
+So, on Young Carers Awareness Day 2019, Carers Trust Wales supported the #CareForMeToo campaign by working with our Youth Council and Network Partners to raise awareness with decision-makers and professionals about the importance of supporting young carers to live healthy and fulfilling lives.

 How to get involved with #CareForMeToo